The First-Timers’ Guide to Zozobra

 • All bags and backpacks are searched on entry.

-• You can bring food, but no coolers, metal utensils, or glass containers are permitted on the field.
+• No outside food, no coolers, metal utensils, glass containers or plastic water bottles are permitted on the field.
 Food trucks are on the scene, so why bother to schlep?

 • Strollers are not permitted on the field; there is a stroller check-in area for easy retrieval.